SamanSathenjeri/SamanSathenjeri/README.md

   - 🎯 Finetuned to summarize long texts (answer SQuAD-style questions) --> possibly use it with RAG

 - 🧑‍🍳 Projects that are cooking:
-  - 💻 [Collaborative Code Editor](https://github.com/SamanSathenjeri/codeEditor) - Uses Websockets and Amazon S3 to create a collaborative experience for pair (or group) coding
   - ✍️ Smart Document System/Assistant - Taking inspiration from Microsoft's Copilot and Semantic Indexing to create a document system that can use
   - 📈 Calibration and Simulation of Rough Volatility Models - Optimized Monte Carlo simulations of fractional Brownian volatility, using the Rough Bergomi model, on a multi-node HPC cluster
+  - 💻 [Collaborative Code Editor](https://github.com/SamanSathenjeri/codeEditor) - Uses Websockets and Amazon S3 to create a collaborative experience for pair (or group) coding [this one's on the backburner though :(]

 <!--